 In the event of a tie at the end of the regulation 90 minutes, the referee will add on an extra 30 minutes of playing time to the soccer game.
-These 30 minutes will be divided into two 15 minute halves with a short break between the two halves.
+These 30 minutes will be divided into two 15-minute halves with a short break between the two halves.

-This extra time gives both teams the chance to score again and end the overtime period ahead on goals.
+This extra time gives both teams a chance to score again and end the overtime period ahead on goals.
 If one side is winning when the referee ends overtime, that team will be the winning team.

 If, however, the game is still tied at the end of the extra 30 minutes, then the game moves into a penalty shoot-out where each team takes it in turns to take a free shot at goal.
 This keeps going until one team has scored more goals than their opponents.

-To find out more about overtime in soccer check out this article I wrote to help you understand all the details.
+To find out more about overtime in soccer, check out this article I wrote to help you understand all the details.

 The Length of a Soccer Game Can Be Changed